 Total tweets = 651

-The movement of the bubbles of the negative polarities presents a varied behavior.
-Before the shooting, there are days in which people talk a lot about the causes (bubbles close to X) and others days when the conversation is more focused on the consequences (bubbles close to Y).
-However, the shooting has accelerated the conversation regarding the consequences that this incident would bring about, both for the future of the festival and for the Riviera Maya.
+The movement of the negative polarity bubbles presents varied behavior.
+Before the shooting, there are days in which people talked a lot about the causes (bubbles close to X) and other days when the conversation is more focused on the consequences (bubbles close to Y).
+However, the shooting accelerated the conversation regarding the consequences that this incident would bring about, for the future of both the festival and for the Riviera Maya.

-- Action: identifying what should be the actions to take in order to protect online reputation requires to specify what is the object (brand or product) or subject (person or organization) we are going to evaluate, as well as the objectives pursued by those who will make decisions.
-Both aspects are not within the scope of this post, what I want to show is how the online reputation can be measured easily with the appropriate techniques and tools.
+- Action: identifying what actions to take in order to protect online reputation requires us to specify the object (brand or product) or subject (person or organization) we are going to evaluate as well as the objectives of those who will make the decisions.
+Since both aspects are not within the scope of this post, what I want to show is how online reputation can be measured easily with the appropriate techniques and tools.

 Conclusions and suggestions

-We have seen an easy and practical methodology to evaluate the online reputation of objects or subjects.
-The simplicity of this methodology lies in its systematic application, represented by four phases which are carried out sequentially and cyclically.
-The practical part consists of the use of software tools like MeaningCloud, which automatically perform complex tasks with no need to program.
-Besides, you can customize them to improve their performance.
+The methodology used in the study is an easy and practical way to evaluate the online reputation of objects or subjects.
+The simplicity of this methodology lies in its systematic application, represented by four phases carried out sequentially and cyclically.
+The practical part consists of the use of software such as MeaningCloud, which automatically performs complex tasks with no need to program.
+And, you can customize them to improve their performance.

-On the other hand, the situations dealt globally (crime) and locally (shooting) showed results that negatively affect the Riviera Maya’s prestige as a world-class resort.
-Twitter interactions analyzed from December 01, 2016 reflect negative perceptions about crime’s causes and effects in the area.
+On the other hand, the situations experienced both globally (crime) and locally (shooting) showed results that negatively affect the Riviera Maya’s prestige as a world-class tourist destination.
+Twitter interactions analyzed after December 01, 2016 reflect negative perceptions about crime’s causes and effects in the area.
 Negative events such as the one that occurred on January 15 amplified them.

-Despite this situation, there is still the possibility of taking actions that correct and anticipate the causes and the effects of the crime that caused the rise of said negative perceptions, making use of pieces of information and knowledge like the ones we have collected in this study.
-In this sense, some methodological approaches such as digital marketing, social network analysis, and business intelligence can make use of the information and knowledge gathered to support the actions that are going to be taken.
+Despite this situation, it is is still the possible to take actions to correct and anticipate the causes and the effects of the crime that caused the rise of said negative perceptions, making use of the information and knowledge as collected in this study.
+Thus, some methodological approaches such as digital marketing, social network analysis, and business intelligence can make use of the information and knowledge gathered to support the actions that are going to be taken.

 In this way, as far as the Riviera Maya situation is concerned, the recommended actions are the following:

 - Digital marketing: as part of a digital communication plan, the first recommended step is to spread messages on social networks to encourage conversation on criminality.
-Initially, the goal is to convey that there is a will to change the negative perception brought about by crime, for which the participation of communities providing comments is required to identify the causes and specific effects of the problem.
-The information generated will be valuable, since it will enable to develop more accurate text classification models that help to identify the roots and the consequences of the problem.
+Initially, the goal is to convey that people are willing to change the negative perception brought about by crime, for which the participation of communities providing comments is required to identify the causes and specific effects of the problem.
+The information generated will be valuable, since it will enable the development of more accurate text classification models that help to identify the roots and the consequences of the problem.

-- Social network analysis: social listening must be combined with the information generated in the first recommended step, identifying this way the virtual communities that emerge around these conversations.
-These communities represent groups whose common interests (hobbies, goals, projects, lifestyles) will be valuable for designing specific corrective and preventive actions for each group.
+- Social network analysis: social listening must be combined with the information generated in the first recommended step, identifying the virtual communities that emerge around these conversations.
+These communities represent groups whose common interests (such as hobbies, goals, projects, and lifestyles) will be valuable for designing specific corrective and preventive actions for each group.

-- Business intelligence: information analysis tools that enable to drill-down and assess the impact of each analyzed aspect should be implemented.
-They would help to focus the actions on those aspects that are considered relevant.
+- Business intelligence: information analysis tools that enable you to drill-down and assess the impact of each analyzed aspect should be implemented.
+They would help to focus the actions on the aspects that are considered relevant.